jeremyreeder/gridscout/docs/_posts/2024-09-09-simplified-manipulation-of-sg-r6730.md

 it.
 The opening of this lock took me 50 minutes in total, going slowly and methodically to ensure accuracy but not unnecessarily slowed by a tedious textbook-style graphing process.
 So that's how I often do it, and it works well for me.
-Sometimes faster, sometimes a little slower.
+Sometimes faster, when nobody bugs me.
+My record is 25 minutes.

 [dial-with-stickers]: {{ '/images/dial-with-hairline-index-stickers.jpg' | prepend: site.url }}